 Bernhard Windscheid postulated that physical instinct is acquired and not inborn in the average woman.
 He went on to suggest that women could not miss this instinct before having an occasion in life to learn it.
 He based his entire conclusion on the assumption that before marriage, women have no knowledge of such instincts.

 Today, it is surprisingly considered pervasive to think women are more interested in getting it on than men.
-According to popular assumptions, men simply need physical action in a way that is utterly unnecessary for women.
+According to popular assumptions, men simply need physical activity in a way that is utterly unnecessary for women.
 It might be because of human nature or hormone levels.
 As such, society assumes something is wrong with any woman who finds these physical needs necessary.
 The concept that men are naturally more interested in physical affections compared to women is ubiquitous to the extent that imagining a different ideology is almost impossible.

 The ideas on gender and $exuality are not similar everywhere as a result of which debate and differing views existed within every time and place.
 This stereotype was not evenly reversed or done all at once.
 As such, tracing this occurrence is not simple.